DeanWahle/LinkedIn-Auto-Unfollow-Script/README.md

 - **Rate Limiting:** LinkedIn might have rate limits or bot detection mechanisms.
 Continuous unfollow actions could trigger these.
 If you notice any unusual behavior, stop the script immediately.

 - **Updates:** Websites often update their frontend structure.
 If LinkedIn changes its button names or layout, the script might not work.
 Always ensure that the script is up-to-date with LinkedIn's current structure.

----

-Feel free to customize this README according to your needs.